Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Plants.md

 ### **Hazard**: Specimens

 **Description**: Possible allergic reaction to seeds/plants/soil/leaf specimens.
+Possible illness from injesting samples.

 **Affected People**: Demonstrator/Public

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Ask parents if child is allergic to the plant we are using before beginning the demonstration.
 In case of adverse reaction, call a first aider.
+Tell children who have been touching soil to wash hands after experiment and supervise at all times so that children do not eat the sample.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3